A noun will describe another noun in at least one of numerous possible ways

 This category is illustrated above by Pineapple Studios.
 The first noun is nothing more than a name – its meaning does not define the other noun in any other way.
 If the two nouns are reversed, one might add named after (named for in American English).
 Other examples are The Apollo Theatre and The Eiffel Tower.

 This meaning is illustrated above by the greenhouse effect (“the effect like that of greenhouses”) and a Beatle haircut (“a haircut like that of the Beatles”).
 The relevant preposition is like.
-Other examples are wrestler arms, butterfly stitches, boxer shorts, demon drivers and dagger looks.
+Other examples are wrestler arms, butterfly stitches, boxer shorts, demon drivers, dagger looks and Table Mountain.